 STORY:

-Lionel Messi wants to dedicated the possible Spanish league title win to the memory of former coach Tito Vilanova.
+Lionel Messi wants to dedicate the possible Spanish league title win to the memory of former coach Tito Vilanova.

 Vilanova, who won the Spanish league title in his only season in charge of the Catalan club, died on April 25 after a long battle with throat cancer.